jasonhand/twitch/ep05/README.md

 1. Click the green button that says `Clone or download`
 2. Click the clipboard button to copy the `URL`
 3. Open your Terminal application
-4. Navigate to the directory that you want to clone in to
+4. Navigate to the directory that you want to clone in to (*example:* `~/dev/`)
-5. Clone the repository using the following command
+5. Clone the repository using the following command in your terminal application

 ```git
 git clone <paste_the_URL_from_clipboard>